Moha143/capstone-cs50-Library-MS/README.md

 The web platform is structured as follows

-- **apschedule:** Advanced Python Scheduler (APScheduler) is a Python library that lets you schedule your Python code to be executed later, either just once or periodically.
 - **LMS:** The Library folder contains the main Django app.
 - **Library:** This folder app handles the models and funtions relating to staffs and members.
 - **media:** This folder are stored all images of the system.